miurahr/pykakasi/README.md

 You can use  "Hepburn" or "Kunrei" as mode "r", Roman table switch.
 Also "C" used for separator switch, "c" for capitalize switch.

+`wakati` is an implementation of kakasi's wakati gaki option.

 Options
 -------------------